ahgroup/handelgroupwebsite/content/authors/andreashandel/_index.md

 ---

-I am a Professor and Associate Department Head in the [Department of Epidemiology and Biostatistics](http://www.publichealth.uga.edu/epibio/), [College of Public Health](http://www.publichealth.uga.edu/), at the [University of Georgia (UGA)](http://www.uga.edu/).
+I am Professor and Associate Department Head in the [Department of Epidemiology and Biostatistics](http://www.publichealth.uga.edu/epibio/), [College of Public Health](http://www.publichealth.uga.edu/), at the [University of Georgia (UGA)](http://www.uga.edu/).

 My research focuses on data analysis and modeling to study the spread and control of infectious diseases, mainly influenza, tuberculosis and norovirus.
-More recently I worked on several SARS-CoV-2 related projects.
-You can learn more about this research, including links to scientific publications, on this web site.
-Somewhat overlapping information on other activities (teaching, presentations, blog posts, etc.) can be found [on my personal website](https://www.andreashandel.com/).
+More recently I also worked on several SARS-CoV-2 projects.
+You can learn more about this research and our research group on this web site.
+Somewhat overlapping information on other activities (teaching, presentations, blog posts, etc.), as well as some more information about myself, [are on my personal website](https://www.andreashandel.com/).